-The Libraries of the University of Illinois request a 10% increase in their materials budgets to provide for the quality collections and information resources that support the scholarship, research and teaching of students, faculty and researchers at the University and throughout the State.
-Over the past decade, annual inflation rates for library materials have ranged from 8% to 12%.
-For many of these years, the Libraries have received no material price increases from the State and modest increases from the University; when increases have been available, they have been no higher than 3% to 4%.
-In FY 2006, the Library at the Urbana-Champaign campus (UIUC) cancelled some \$300,000 in journals; this follows on the previous year's cancellation of over \$500,000.
-Over the past 5 years alone, the UIUC Library has cancelled approximately \$2 million in journals.
-While some of these cancellations are tied to UIUC's strategic and ongoing shift from print to electronic, there is no underestimating the loss of critically important research material.
-In FY 2006, the Library at the Springfield campus (UIS) cancelled nearly \$50,000 in journals and electronic resources.
-While this may seem like a small sum, it represents 5% of the library's total materials budget.
-The Library at the Chicago campus (UIC) is preparing to cancel subscriptions and cut book purchases in the face of an estimated 10% increase in journal prices in FY 2007.
-To support work in disciplines that rely on publications from abroad, the libraries must also deal with the diminished value of the US dollar against foreign currencies.
-In these areas, including global resources and many areas of the humanities, a combined 20% to 25% inflation and devalued dollar impact is not uncommon.
+Over the past decade, annual inflation rates for library materials have ranged between 8% and 12%.
+For most of these years, the Libraries received no earmarked funding for material price increases from the state and only modest increases from the University.
+When increases have been available at UIUC, they have typically been no higher than 3% to 4% of the overall material's budget, resulting in a slow erosion of the Libraries' ability to meet the research needs of the University's increasingly diverse and complex research and teaching programs.
+For example, in FY 2006, the Library at UIUC cancelled some \$300,000 in journals; this follows on the previous year's cancellation of over \$500,000.
+Over the past five years alone, UIUC cancelled approximately \$2 million in journals.
+While some of these cancellations are tied to the shift from print to electronic access, there is the loss of important research material.
+At UIC, the financial impact has been partially off-set by internal reallocations to support collections at an average of 7% in FY 2005 and FY 2007.
+However, the UIC Library still felt compelled to cancel duplicate subscriptions held by statewide UIC library sites and print journals to shift toward electronic subscriptions.
+In both FY 2006 and FY 2007, the Library at UIS cancelled nearly \$100,000 in journals and electronic resources.
+While this may seem like a small sum, it represents 10% of that library's total materials budget.
+To support work in disciplines that rely on publications from abroad, all three Libraries must also deal with the diminished value of the U.S. dollar against foreign currencies.
+In areas such as global resources and the humanities, a combined 20% to 25% inflation and devalued dollar impact is common.

-Over the last several years, the Libraries have inaugurated a program to enhance the development of their collections with some of the electronic materials now routinely expected by faculty and students and essential for students in online degree programs.
+Over the last several years, the Libraries actively began shifting collections expenditures from print-based resources to the electronic materials now routinely expected by faculty and students and essential to the University's growing online degree programs.
 These materials include many essential full text journal articles, electronic books and reference guides, additional abstracting and indexing services and new collections of electronic primary resource material.
-The accessibility of electronic material is essential for distance education programs and their searching capability makes them critically important in numerous disciplines.
-The three campus libraries have worked together to negotiate favorable prices for these resources.
-Even with these negotiated rates, electronic journals average between 10% to 30% more in cost than their print equivalents with costs regularly inflating at an average of 10% to 12% each year.
-When the Libraries cannot afford to license the material, they rely on access through an inter-library lending agency, the cost of which can average \$40 to \$50 per article to provide to users.
+The accessibility of electronic material is essential for distance education such as Global Campus programs and the enhanced access makes them critically important in numerous disciplines as well as the translational research programs viewed as key to the University of Illinois' development.
+The three campus libraries have worked together to negotiate favorable prices for many electronic resources.
+Despite negotiated rates to keep caps as low as 5% for some packages, electronic journals cost 10% to 30% more than their print equivalents and face annual inflation rates averaging 10% to 12% each year.
+When the University of Illinois Libraries cannot afford to license the material, they rely on access through an inter-library lending agency in which the cost of a single article averages \$40 to \$50.